Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/discover-apis-and-services.md

 ## Discover the Hybrid List app

-In this section we will deploy a service called `hybrid-list`, create a `VirtualService` to expose the service outside the cluster, and allow the Istio DA to discover the api and publish it in central.
-We will also create a `RequestAuthentication` resource to secure the `hybrid-list` service, and we will see an OAuth policy applied to the API in Amplify Central.
+In this section we will deploy a service called `hybrid-list`, create a `VirtualService` to expose the service outside the cluster, and allow the Istio DA to discover the api and publish it in Amplify.
+We will also create a `RequestAuthentication` resource to secure the `hybrid-list` service, and we will see an OAuth policy applied to the API in Amplify.

 ### Prepare the hybrid-override.yaml